 How to Choose a Career When You Have No Passion (Yet)

 If your brain goes blank when people ask, "What are you passionate about?" this guide is for you.
 You don't need a calling to start.
-You just need one reasonable place to begin and a tiny experiment.
+You just need one reasonable place to begin and a validation sprint.

 Honest question: "I have no passion.
 What career is right for me?"